GautamGupta/bb-legacy-plugins/support-forum/trunk/readme.txt

 You can select if the original poster has the ability to set the status on topic creation and whether they can change the status later.

-Two additional options add a visual marker to each topic to indicate it's support/locked status.
+Three additional options add a visual marker to each topic to indicate it's support, locked or sticky status.

 * Not a support question = empty slot
 * Unresolved = red ball (alternative orange ball also provided)
 * Resolved = green ball
 * Locked = padlock
+* Sticky = star

 Please Note: this plugin contains functionality that was standard before bbPress 0.75, for details please look at http://trac.bbpress.org/ticket/496